 It’s still optional.
 But more than 61,000 pounds of them will be guzzled during the fortnight.
-It’s a tradition which started back in 1953 when they first allowed a strawberry vendor onto the site.
-And then sometime in the early 70s they started dunking them in cream.
+It’s a tradition that started back in 1953 when they first allowed a strawberry vendor onto the site.
+And then sometime in the early 70s, they started dunking them in cream.
 Bit odd really – but nice.

 WHO SHOULD I BE CHEERING FOR?

 This is down to personal preference but a rough guide would be: anyone British, anyone considered an underdog, any former champions and generally anyone who’s a bit rubbish.

 Look disapprovingly at anyone you hear utter either of these terms.
 The correct name for the grassy bank next to No 1 Court is Aorangi Terrace.
 It’s a Maori name, as it used to be the site of London New Zealand Rugby Club’s ground.

 This is where you can watch the big screen and soak in all the atmosphere/rain without the cost of a main court ticket.
 The only downside is that there’s a constant risk of being accosted by a BBC reporter type and asked to say something banal.